 Where are we

-Kids Rainbow began operating in 2015 in Gaziantep's Akyol district, where many Syrian families live.
+Kids Rainbow began operating in Gaziantep's Akyol district, where many Syrian families live.
 Concerned by the lack of educational opportunities for young Syrian refugees and kids under temporary protection, the organization emerged as a safe and inclusive learning space where to develop skills and strengthen community bonds.

 Syrians in gaziantep